ayrshare/social-media-api/README.md

 ### Get Media

 Get all media URLS.
 Returns a promise that resolves to an array of URL objects.
+See the [media endpoint](https://docs.ayrshare.com/rest-api/endpoints/media) for more details.

 ``` javascript
 const mediaResponse = await social.media().catch(console.error);